Neighborhood Anti-Crime Camera Network Helps In Pleasanton Porch Pirate Bust

 PLEASANTON (KPIX 5) — Police in Pleasanton recently busted two porch pirates for allegedly snatching packages from people’s homes after an assist from an anti-crime network made up of neighbors.

-The people who live in the area are taking the idea of a neighborhood watch to the next level, and they have dozens of arrests to show for it.
+The people who live in the city’s Laguna Oaks subdivision are taking the idea of a neighborhood watch to the next level, and they have dozens of arrests to show for it.

 “The clips we are seeing, they are clips from various locations,” neighborhood network organizer Christopher Gleaser said of his latest assembly of video clips.
 “Some of them are from some of the homes, some are from the clubhouse where we get the license plates.”